polistern/pboted_docs/docs/docs/tutorials/SMTP.md

 ### TO

-Very similar to field FROM and consists of two parts:
+Field consists of two parts:

 `NAME <ALIAS>`